zhengying-liu/autodl-contrib/file_format/README.md

 You can convert these files into TFRecords using `check_n_format.py` (currently images only) or `data_manager.py`.
 See [INSTRUCTIONS](https://github.com/zhengying-liu/autodl-contrib).

 ## Providing More Info Is Always Well-received
 You are of course welcome to add more informations in your dataset directory.

+### Private Info File
 Please add a private.info file.
 ```
 title : 'Monkeys image example dataset'
 name : 'Monkeys'